Trump should be banned from NY real estate for 'outrageous' fraud, attorney general says | Politics

 - United States

-Trump's lawyers countered in an opposing filing that the state failed to show any "real-world impact" from Trump's financial statements to banks, which according to a judge overstated his net worth by billions of dollars.
-They said in their filing that the attorney general's office is overstepping its authority by trying to bar Trump from "any and all" business activity, a penalty "far more substantial than the mere loss of money."
+In their filing, Trump's lawyers accused the attorney general's office of overstepping its authority by trying to bar Trump from "any and all" business activity, a penalty "far more substantial than the mere loss of money."
+Trump's lawyers said the state failed during the three-month trial last year to show any "real-world impact" from Trump's financial statements to banks, which according to the judge presiding over the case overstated his net worth by billions of dollars.

-The final briefs for both sides will be followed by closing arguments on Thursday and the judge presiding over the case, Justice Arthur Engoron, will hand down a verdict at a later date.
-The case threatens to strip Trump of prized real estate assets, and Engoron has already found the frontrunner for the 2024 Republican presidential nomination liable for fraudulently overstating his wealth by billions of dollars to secure better loan terms.
+The attorney general's office in its filing said Trump's "myriad deceptive schemes" to "inflate asset values and conceal facts were so outrageous that they belie innocent explanation."
+Trump is the frontrunner for the Republican nomination to challenge Democratic President Joe Biden in this year's U.S. election.

-That order is on hold while Trump appeals, and some legal experts say Engoron may lack the authority to issue such a sweeping order.
-Trump is under indictment in Washington and Georgia for his efforts to overturn his 2020 election loss, in Florida for his handling of classified documents upon leaving office, and in New York over hush money payments to a porn star ahead of the 2016 election.
+That order is on hold while Trump appeals.
+Some legal experts have said Engoron may lack the authority to issue such a sweeping order.
+Trump is under indictment in Washington and Georgia for his efforts to overturn his 2020 election loss to Biden, in Florida for his handling of classified documents after leaving office, and in New York over hush money paid to a porn star ahead of the 2016 election.

-Trump has pleaded not guilty and denied wrongdoing in all the cases.
-The first of his criminal trials is set to begin in New York in March, but that is subject to change as Trump’s crowded legal calendar complicates court schedules.
+The first of his criminal trials is scheduled to begin in New York in March, but that is subject to change as Trump's crowded legal calendar complicates court schedules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)